MicrosoftDocs/VBA-Docs/api/Excel.PublishObject.Publish.md

 # PublishObject.Publish method (Excel)

-Saves an item or a collection of items in a document to a web page.
+Saves an item or a collection of items in a document to a webpage.

 ## Syntax